Nonlocal to Local Convergence of Stefan Problems Under Optimal Convergence Condition: Introduction

 \begin{thm} In the problem (\ref{one-nonlocalstefan-epsilon}), assume that the kernel function satisfies the assumption \textbf{(K)}, the condition (\ref{initialdata}) is valid and the initial data satisfies (\ref{initial-onephase}).
-Also, assume that the Fourier transform of $k$ satisfies (\ref{assumption-hat k}).
-Then for any given $T>0$, $\gamma_{\epsilon}^+$ converges to the solution $\theta$ of the one-phase Stefan problem (\ref{localstephan-n}) in the following sense:
+Also, assume that the Fourier transform of $k$ satisfies the condition (\ref{assumption-hat k}).
+Then for any given $T>0$, $\gamma_{\epsilon}^+$ converges to the solution $\theta$ of the one-phase Stefan problem (\ref{localstephan-n}) as $\epsilon \rightarrow 0$ in the following sense: